kaiwalsh1/WeatherDashboardAPIHomework/README.md

 https://kaiwalsh1.github.io/WeatherDashboardAPIHomework/

 ## Description
+Using a weather API, this weather dashboard application dynamically retrieves weather data and

 Built an application from scratch that retrieves weather data and meets the following criteria:

 GIVEN a weather dashboard with form inputs